EN10/TensorFlowForPoets/README.md

 # TensorFlow For Poets

-Retraining Google's Inception model to new categories using Transfer Learning.
+Retraining one Google's CNN image classification models to new categories using Transfer Learning.
-This can be an much faster (in 5-30 minutes) than training from scratch (took google 2 weeks).
+This can be an much faster (in a few minutes) than training from scratch (Inception V3 took google 2 weeks).

 ## Install Tensorflow: